holycrap872/ucls-ms-intro-to-cs/CourseMaterials/00_introduction/00_onboarding/lesson_plan.md

 ## Lesson Plan

 Welcome to `MS Intro to CS`!
-In this class, I am intentionally boring in order to set the tone and figure out any "hot spots" in terms of distractions.
+In this class, I am intentionally boring in order to set the tone and figure out any "hot spots" in terms student dynamics.
 Basically, we read through the syllabus, talk a little about abstraction, do a class field trip, and fill out the questionnaire.